Honest limits

 What the chain proves

-The chain proves that a specific tool call was proposed by the model, classified at a specific tier, evaluated against a specific policy rule, and resulted in a specific decision (ALLOW or DENY) at a specific time.
-The record includes the classification evidence, the matched rule, and the reason code.
+The chain proves that a specific action was proposed by the model, classified at a specific tier, evaluated against a specific policy rule, and resulted in a specific decision at a specific time.
+Every record is Ed25519 signed — the same algorithm that secures SSH connections and Signal messages.
+Anyone with the public key can verify the entire chain on their own machine.
+The signatures are mathematical — they either verify or they don't.
+There is no ambiguity.

 What the chain doesn't prove